 She fought not to reply in anger, only remembering at the last minute he wasn’t actually in the conversation.
 How long has he answered to Valentina?
 Where were his loyalties?
-She did a quick sweep of the room, trying to find him among the staff.
+Saving the thoughts for later she did a quick sweep of the room, trying to find him amongst the staff.

 “Please, take your seats,” a mechanical voice asked.

 “Ah.”
 Valentina reached out to touch Alice’s hand, her palm cold as she gave it a little squeeze.
 “It looks like we are almost ready mademoiselle, please find me later.
 I would love to chat more.”
 She let go slowly, her fingertips lingering on the pulse on Alice’s wrist before she wandered off towards her seat.

 “Alice, we’re over here.”
 Dread guided her with a hand to her back, pulling her seat out for her when they got to their designated table.

 Questions bubbled up her throat, her mouth opening to ask before she quickly closed it.
 It was the wrong time and place, there were too many ears.
 She needed to get her head back in the game, she could interrogate Dread and Danton later.